Welcome to Potter County

 Potter County’s three largest industries are trade, service and manufacturing.
 In agriculture, cattle are the largest segment of ag income in Potter County, while sorghum and wheat production complete the major list of commodities.

 Visitors to Potter County and Amarillo are amazed at the wide array of area attractions and recreational opportunities.
 The list of attractions include the most popular Palo Duro Canyon State Park, where over 500,000 people visit each year, many attending the outdoor musical TEXAS LEGACIES.
 Other attractions include; Cowboy Morning Breakfast, Cadillac Ranch, The Big Texan Steak Ranch and Opry, Historic Route 66, Westgate Mall, Wonderland Amusement Park and Amarillo Splash Water Park.
-Amarillo also offers sports fans plenty of action with the Amarillo Sox minor league baseball and pro hockey’s Amarillo Bulls.
+Amarillo also offers sports fans plenty of action with the Amarillo Sod Poodles minor league baseball and pro hockey’s Amarillo Bulls.